jamesfmackenzie/jamesfmackenzie.github.io/_howto/how-to-setup-mister-fpga-ao486-core-part-8-roland-mt-32-mt32-sound-canvas-midi-link-midilink.md

 date: '2021-03-28 15:12:00:00'
 summary: Thanks to fantastic work in the MiSTer community, you can get Roland MT-32 and Sound Canvas audio working in ao486.
 Here's how ...
 image: roland-um-one_mk2_usb-midi-interface-adapter.jpg
-tags: [DOS, Emulation, MIDI, MiSTer FPGA, MiSTer FPGA Cores]
+tags: [Emulation, MiSTer FPGA, MiSTer FPGA Cores]
 ---

 <a href="https://en.wikipedia.org/wiki/Ad_Lib,_Inc." target="_blank">AdLib</a> is the de facto synth standard for DOS-gaming.
 Almost all games support AdLib music, and popular cards like the Sound Blaster include the same <a href="https://en.wikipedia.org/wiki/Yamaha_YM3812" target="_blank">Yamaha YM3812 (OPL2) chip</a> for AdLib-compatibility.